Starting a Business on the Internet

 With any new business you need to get people to know about your site and here are some other methods apart from getting high in the search engines.

-- Join and participate in industry forums -- this is a great way to become an expert in your field and you can promote your business via your forum signature.
+- Joining and participating in online industry forums is a great way to become an expert in your field.
+You can promote your business via your forum signature.

-We hope this has given you a taster in starting an online business as it's worth the hard work for the rewards you receive.
+We hope this has given you a taster in starting an online business.
+It's worth the hard work for the rewards you receive.